saucelabs/sauce-docs/docs/orchestrate/getting-started.md

   directory: ./artifacts
 ```

-The most important configuration options to take note of are the `impage` and `entrypoint`.
+The most important configuration options to take note of are the `image` and `entrypoint`.
 These tell Sauce Orchestrate the location of your image and which command should be used to run your tests respectively.
 For more information about the SauceCTL configuration options see [Configuring SauceCTL for Sauce Orchestrate](./configuring-saucectl).

 ## 4. Run Tests Using SauceCTL {#step-4}